Jeep Wrangler Review 2023 | Top Gear

 Good stuff

-Has bags of character and the mountain-climbing ability of Tenzing Norgay
+Bags of character, the mountaineering ability of Tenzing Norgay

 Bad stuff

-It’s a bit of a niche product; more crossover-y 4x4s will be better in town
+It’s a niche product, crossover-y 4x4s will be better in town, expensive

 Overview